 If that wasn't deep enough for you, let's talk about relationships: I'm looking for an equal partner in the business of life.
 Someone to share in the joys as well as the sorrows, the work as well as the play.
 Someone to counsel with in all our affairs, to raise children with in wisdom.
 Someone who I can impact the community for good with, stand up for truth with, and serve those around me with.
 Ultimately, someone who I can worship the Lord with, as all these other things I see as stemming from this one desire.
 I guess really all I'm saying is I'm looking for a righteous woman while trying to be a righteous man and Priesthood holder in return.

-Now for the stupid stuff: I just graduated from the University of Chicago Law School and used to live in the hippest neighborhood in Chicago - Wicker Park (although, I probably stick out like a sore thumb).
-I volunteered at Noble Street College Prep (a Charter school that serves underprivileged kids), arranged for law school faculty to debate visiting speakers, and served at two different levels in the LDS law society, and, when I can find time, help an LDS scholar prepare manuscripts for publication.
-These days, I... study for the bar exam!
-I moved to Provo with a friend to enjoy Provo summers and ridiculously cheap housing.
+Now for the stupid stuff: I graduated from the University of Chicago Law School and used to live in the hippest neighborhood in Chicago - Wicker Park (although, I probably stuck out like a sore thumb).
+I volunteered at Noble Street College Prep (a Charter school that serves underprivileged kids), arranged for law school faculty to debate visiting speakers, and served at two different levels in the LDS law society, and, when I could find time, helped an LDS scholar prepare manuscripts for publication.

-I love pursuing adventure.
+I love pursuing life experiences.
 Sometimes that's traveling to far off countries, other times that's braving Lake Michigan in the wake of Hurricane Sandy.
-Whatever the pursuit, it's always worthwhile and makes for great stories later on - I'd love to share some, and hear some of yours - so drop me a line.
+Whatever the pursuit, it's always worthwhile and makes for great stories later on - I'd love to share some and hear some of yours - so drop me a line.
 And by "line" I mean a message - I don't really respond to IMs.